bramvbilsen/StackLayoutCoronaSDK/README.md

 - `stackLayout:refresh()`
 - `stackLayout:destroy()`

-This project is licensed under the terms of the MIT license
+-------This project is licensed under the terms of the MIT license-------